-Social innovation also requires communication and outreach, which in turn necessitates the use of social media, mass media, and technology platforms communicate ideas, plans, best practices to a wide demographic.
+Social innovation also requires communication and outreach, which in turn necessitates the use of social media, mass media, and technology platforms communicate ideas, to plans, and best practices to a wide demographic.
 However, in India, women are 15 percent less likely to own a mobile phone and 33 percent less likely to use mobile internet services than men.
-In 2020, 25 percent of the total adult female population owned a smartphone versus 41 percent of adult men.10 Additionally, young women are least likely to possess smartphone of their own. gendered digital divide is compounded for young women, whose online activity is largely monitored by male and older female family members, thereby limiting their participation as social innovators.11
+In 2020, 25 percent of the total adult female population owned a smartphone versus 41 percent of adult men.10 Additionally, young women are least likely to possess а smartphone of their own.
+This gendered digital divide is compounded for young women, whose online activity is largely monitored by male and older female family members, thereby limiting their participation as social innovators.11

-Social innovators need to be leaders and negotiators who are able to challenge established social norms and old practices while building consensus around new solutions.
+Social innovators need to be leaders and negotiators who are able to challenge established social norms and ageold practices while building consensus around new solutions.
 In order to do this, young women need role models, particularly other women, who can offer guidance and advice based on their experiences to help the young women navigate challenges and obstacles.
-In recent years, there has been an increase in the number of women aspiring to establish social enterprises, especially in rural areas.
-12,13 Despite this, there are few women leaders in social innovation.
+In recent years, there has been an increase in the number of women aspiring to establish social enterprises, especially in rural areas.^{12,13} Despite this, there are few women leaders in social innovation.
 Studies estimate that only about 25 percent of social enterprises in India in 2016 were women-led.14 This paucity of role models limits the ability of women social innovators to scale up their solutions.

 The question, then, is how India can channel the energy, skills, and aspirations of its 240 million young women to create a new class of social innovators.
 First, there is a need to improve access to sponsorship and mentorship opportunities.
-Young women to become social innovators require guidance from leaders in the social innovation space so that they can share experiences and practical, on-ground, demand-driven solutions.
+Young women aspiring to become social innovators require guidance from leaders in the social innovation space so that they can share experiences and practical, on-ground, demand-driven solutions.
 For example, Kudumbashree, which began in 1997 as part of the Kerala State Poverty Eradication Mission, is today one of the largest women-led communities in the world, with over 250,000 neighborhoodlevel women-led enterprises and 400,000 women members across Kerala.
-The Kudumbashree Community Development Society exemplifies how mentorship from senior, approachable, and local role models can help young women lead their own social enterprises, solving for community-level challenges in areas such as healthcare, education, and livelihood generation.15 to incubators.
-This could contribute to incubators relying on government financing as well as philanthropic or corporate social responsibility (CSR) financing.
+The Kudumbashree Community Development Society exemplifies how mentorship from senior, approachable, and local role models can help young women lead their own social enterprises, solving for community-level challenges in areas such as healthcare, education, and livelihood generation.15

 Second, governments should consider introducing financial incentives for professional incubators to ensure the representation of young women social innovators in their cohorts.
-For instance, central and state governments may offer tax-based or additional grants
+For instance, central and state governments may offer tax-based or additional grants to incubators.
+This could contribute to incubators relying on government financing as well as philanthropic or corporate social responsibility (CSR) financing.